 Where to start?
 By now, you must have learned that Istanbul is “bigger on the inside,” just as Tardis, and similarly it might get you jump over time and space.
 The best way to start is to sort things out spatially.
 Are you on the Anatolian or European side?
 Let’s start with Anatolia.

 “Nefes” means breath in Turkish.
 This yoga school located in the recent youth hub of the Anatolian side of Turkey, Moda/Kadıköy is suitable for both beginners and more advanced practitioners.
 The studio has a lovely and calm ambience blending the traditional cozy and humble yoga school style with experienced, accessible instructors.
 You feel warm and at home with the inviting scent of an infusion or palo santo sticks welcoming you in the reception.

-The studio offers you a wide range of yoga practices including, alongside with the more familiar Hatha and Vinyasa classes, Mysore style ashtanga classes with experienced instructors, Şenol Topuz and Bilge Sürmeli, among others, as well as Kundalini Yoga courses.
+The studio offers you a wide range of yoga practices including Mysore style ashtanga classes with experienced instructors Şenol Topuz and Bilge Sürmeli, among others, as well as Kundalini Yoga courses and the more familiar Hatha and Vinyasa classes.
 It generally has a free yoga session once a week, and you have the chance to practice meditation by donation.